The official blog of the Lung Institute.

 Knowing the 7 worst foods for COPD and your lungs can help you know what to avoid.
 The good news is that there are COPD-friendly foods that taste great and don’t have the negative issues associated with them.

 A change in habits and avoiding the 7 worst foods for COPD and your lungs can help prevent flare-ups of COPD and chronic lung disease symptoms, but it may not be enough.
-Along with a healthy diet, many people with COPD experience an improved quality of life after receiving stem cell therapy from the Lung Institute.
+Along with a healthy diet, many people with COPD experience an improved quality of life after receiving cellular therapy from the Lung Institute.
 If you or a loved one suffers from COPD, contact the Lung Institute today at (800) 729-3065.